 Linden Lab may have temporarily restricted all logins

-Linden Lab occasionally restricts access to Second Life when its servers experience severe technical difficulties or require major maintenance.
+Linden Lab might sometime restrict access to Second Life when its servers experience severe technical difficulties or require major maintenance.
 These outages affect all Residents and are not limited to your computer or account.

 Check the status of the Second Life at http://status.secondlifegrid.net.
 This page lists any known issues.